Foreign Sarakku: Production

 Vigneshwaran Kuppusamy, a short filmmaker, chose to make the film with financial backing from the lead actors Gopinath and Sundar, who often worked on his short films.
 The film was shot in Gujarat and coastal Tamil Nadu.

 Reception

 The film was released on 8 July 2022 across Tamil Nadu.
 A critic from Maalai Malar gave the film a mixed review, noting that it was "low on excitement".
 A reviewer from Dina Thanthi gave the film a negative review.
-A critic from MyKollywood wrote "the movie grabs the attention of the audience right from the word go".